 An obvious and historic business opportunity for landowners with a large swath of rural land.
 There are many options beyond traditional row crops like corn, as well.
 You might use your land to start an orchard or a vineyard.
 Organic, locally grown, and produce can also be successful.
 Another alternative is trying to raise and sell animals, like goats, chickens, pigs, fish, horses, llamas or ducks.

-Some activities are not suited for closed, which makes large rural spaces ideal.
+Some activities are not suited for closed areas, which makes large rural spaces ideal.
 Shooting ranges, paintball arenas, obstacle courses, zip lines, hunting, dirt biking, snowmobiling, and other adventurous activities can attract visitors.
 However, some of these may require more set-up and maintenance than others, and liability insurance or waivers will be particularly important.